hnky/AI-Workshop/README.md

 ## Limited space
 We have 25 hardware kits that can be used during the training.
 If you have your own raspberry PI 3 and a USB camera please bring them with you.

-*Hardware kits can be bought after the conference*